Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Result: Phonon-induced transition

+In this section, the temperature dependence at fixed driving strength values is investigated.
+As the average number of phonons that is excited at a given temperature increases with rising $T$, an increasing phonon impact is to be expected in this situation.
+Thus, similar to the critical driving strength in Fig.~\ref{fig:phase_transition}(a), also a critical temperature should exist (for a given $\Omega$), where the transition between entangled and nonentangled photon emission takes place.

-A phase transition, here between an entangled and nonentangled phase of the emitted photon pair, is characterized by its critical temperature.
-It depends on other parameters, for example the external driving strength $\Omega$.
-In order to determine the critical temperature, we now analyze the temperature dependence of the concurrence.
-In Fig.~\ref{fig:crit_temp}(a) the concurrence is shown as a function of the temperature $T$ for different driving strength values between $2.0g$ and $4.5g$.
-The results further support the idea that a phonon-induced phase transition is taking place.
-At a given driving strength the concurrence decreases monotonically with rising temperature before vanishing at a certain critical temperature.
+In Fig.~\ref{fig:crit_temp}(a), the concurrence is shown as a function of the temperature $T$ for different driving strength values between $2.0g$ and $4.5g$.
+The results indeed demonstrate that a phonon-induced transition is taking place.
+At a given driving strength, the concurrence decreases monotonically with rising temperature before vanishing at a certain critical temperature.
 The concurrence remains zero when the temperature is further increased.
 Furthermore, as the driving strength increases, the drop becomes more rapid.
+Note that we restrict our numerical calculations to temperatures above 4~K, i.e., the temperature of liquid helium, because the path-integral calculations become more demanding at lower temperatures and might not be fully converged.
+However, calculations at 2~K suggest that also at this temperature the concurrence remains zero in the $\Psi$BS regime for $\Omega>6.12g$.

 Figure~\ref{fig:crit_temp}(b) depicts the critical temperatures calculated for the six driving strength values in panel (a).
 It is evident that the critical temperature decreases with rising driving strength $\Omega$.
-As shown in the previous section, a higher driving strength leads to larger phonon-induced rates and faster thermalization.
-Thus, the critical transition temperature is the lower the higher the applied driving strength.
-The results imply that even moderate degrees of entanglement in the constantly driven system can be achieved only at temperatures below 30\,K. Furthermore at temperatures of 4\,K and above the generation of $\Psi$BS seems to be no longer possible.
+As shown in the previous sections, a higher driving strength leads to larger phonon-induced rates and faster thermalization.
+Thus the critical transition temperature is the lower the higher the applied driving strength.
+The results imply that even moderate degrees of entanglement in the constantly driven system can be achieved only at temperatures below 30\,K. Furthermore at temperatures of 4\,K and above the generation of a $\Psi$BS seems to be no longer possible.
 We find that, for realistic parameters, phonon interactions lead to a vanishing concurrence for driving strengths far below the value needed to switch from $\Phi$BS to $\Psi$BS.
 Therefore, we observe no $\Psi$BS in simulations accounting for phonons for all parameters considered here.